elalamiimed/HITSZCS/Freshman/Calculus 1/README.md

-The course was taught by Professor Zheng.

-Chapters 2, 3 & 4 were covered in the first half.
+Chapters 2, 3 & 4 covered in the first half.
 Mid Term Exam consisted of thus chapters.

-Chapters 5, 7, 8 were covered in the second half.
+Chapters 5, 7 & 8 covered in the second half.